Deltares-research/coastviewer/README.md

 You may check all environments using `eb list -a`.
 If you have already an environment running, do terminate it with `eb terminate coastal-prod-green`.

+If you want to update data on the server (on EBS).
+You can login to a running version with `eb ssh`.
+Make sure you set it up with ssh before  you do so (e.g. `eb ssh --setup coastal-prod-blue`)

 # Use
 Load the link [transects/kml](http://localhost:5000/coastviewer/1.1.0/transects/kml) in Google Earth (add network link).